Primeline Crusader – Building a Brand

 In my view, the future of the sheep industry will be heavily influenced by labour availability, and we’re already seeing its impact on the flock.
 Simple, low-cost sheep systems consistently come out on top.
 We remain focused on decreasing the labour needs of our lamb systems to stay competitive and sustainable in this evolving landscape.

-Breeding Insights: Primeline Shedder Background
+Breeding Insights: Primeline Crusader Background

 September, 2022